 The Serious Untoward Incident (SUI) Management system of the Trust is set out in detail in the Trust's Serious Untoward Incident Policy.
 This policy has been applied for the period covered by this statement and has embedded within it the core requirements for SUI management as required and monitored by NHS London, the Strategic Health Authority (SHA) for all NHS Trusts in London.
 The Trust reports all SUIs to NHS London.
 This enables the SHA Public Health Directorate to monitor the outcomes and action plans derived from our SUI root cause analysis.
-The purpose of the reporting system is to enable the Trust and wider NHS to actively learn from incidents and ensure that where required changes are identified and embedded in practice.
-Our policy states the details of how we manage our SUIs, and the following summary paragraph sets out key steps in the SUI management system.
+The purpose of the reporting system is to enable the Trust and wider NHS to actively learn from incidents and the following summary paragraph sets out key steps in the SUI management system.